roryprimrose/ModelBuilder/design.md

 #### 9.1.1 `IRandomSource` requirements (lessons from the v8 `RandomGenerator`)

-The v8 `RandomGenerator` underpins every numeric/byte value in the library, and a review of it surfaced concrete defects that the vNext `IRandomSource` must fix by construction.
+The v8 `RandomGenerator` underpins every numeric/byte value in the library, and a review of it surfaced concrete defects that the v9 `IRandomSource` must fix by construction.
 These are acceptance criteria, not aspirations:

 - **Thread-safe.** v8 shares one `static readonly Random` across all instances; `System.Random` is